 Weed Technology 1: 66-73.

-Weed science in Field Crops and Viticulture - Changins
+Weed Science in Arable Crops - Changins